aardperera/Git-and-GitHub-for-Beginners/index.md

 _There are so many Git commands.
 If you are starting out, Don't worry too much about memorizing these commands instead try to understand how they work._

-You can easily follow the below link to get more help on Git
+You can easily follow the below link to get more help on Git Commands.

 [Help on Git Commands!](https://git-scm.com/docs/git)